Bhavana Radhakrishnan

 Bhavana Radhakrishnan (born 28 July 1961) is a Carnatic singer and playback singer in Malayalam cinema.
 She received the 1997 Kerala State Film Award for Best Singer for the song "Ennodenthini pinakkam" in the film Kaliyattam.

-She was awarded a doctorate in music by the University Of Kerala.
-She is a music educator and currently working as associate professor in Carnatic music at SN College for Womens, Kollam.
+She was awarded a doctorate in music by the University of Kerala.
+She is a music educator and currently working as associate professor in Carnatic music at SN College for Women's, Kollam.
 She is also known as a performer of devotional music.